 Name matching is a key component of the Verified ID process.
-And, given the international nature of their business, Airbnb’s Verified ID process helps users match names that originate in multiple languages, and in more than just the Roman A-to-Z alphabet.
+And, given the international nature of their business, Airbnb has to match names that originate in multiple languages, and in more than just the Roman A-to-Z alphabet.
 Users were already inputting their names using the Cyrillic alphabet (used by Russian, Bulgarian, Serbian, among other languages).

 What’s So Hard About Name Matching?

 Airbnb is loaded with talented engineers, so their first thought was to ask their developers to investigate building a name matcher exclusively in-house.
-Once they got into scoping out the work though, “We started to see the challenges across languages to be resource intensive and complex,” said McCabe.
+Once they got into scoping out the work though, “We started to see the challenges across languages to be resource intensive and complex,” said Marc McCabe, Airbnb’s Business Development Lead.
 “And there just aren’t many solutions out there.”

 Most commonly, name matching is used in other industries for different use cases.
 Name matching functionality is often a component of a much larger solution that is typically expensive, unwieldy, and complex.